-General: Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
-May cause cancer (Inhalation).
-May cause respiratory irritation.
+General: May cause respiratory irritation.
+Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
 Skin sensitization.
 Causes severe skin burns and eye damage.
+May cause cancer (Inhalation).

-Inhalation: The three types of silicosis include: 1) Simple chronic silicosis - which results from long-term exposure (more than 20 years) to low amounts of respirable crystalline silica.
+Inhalation: Irritation of the respiratory tract and the other mucous membranes.
+May be corrosive to the respiratory tract.
+The three types of silicosis include: 1) Simple chronic silicosis - which results from long-term exposure (more than 20 years) to low amounts of respirable crystalline silica.
 Nodules of chronic inflammation and scarring provoked by the respirable crystalline silica form in the lungs and chest lymph nodes.
 This disease may feature breathlessness and may resemble chronic obstructive pulmonary disease (COPD); 2) Accelerated silicosis - occurs after exposure to larger amounts of respirable crystalline silica over a shorter period of time (5-15 years); 3) Acute silicosis - results from short-term exposure to very large amounts of respirable crystalline silica.
 The lungs become very inflamed and may fill with fluid, causing severe shortness of breath and low blood oxygen levels.
 Inflammation, scarring, and symptoms progress faster in accelerated silicosis than in simple silicosis.
 Progressive massive fibrosis may occur in simple or accelerated silicosis, but is more common in the accelerated form.
 Progressive massive fibrosis results from severe scarring and leads to the destruction of normal lung structures.
-Irritation of the respiratory tract and the other mucous membranes.
-May be corrosive to the respiratory tract.

-Skin Contact: Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
+Skin Contact: May cause an allergic skin reaction.
+Causes severe irritation which will progress to chemical burns.
+Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
 Exposure of sufficient duration to wet concrete can cause serious, potentially irreversible damage to skin, eye, respiratory and digestive tracts due to chemical (caustic) burns, including third degree burns.
 A skin exposure may be hazardous even if there is no pain or discomfort.
 Unhardened concrete is capable of causing dermatitis by irritation and allergy.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
 Irritant dermatitis is caused by the physical properties of concrete including alkalinity and abrasion.
 Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in concrete.
 The reaction can range from a mild rash to severe skin ulcers.
 Persons already sensitized may react to the first contact with wet concrete.
 Others may develop allergic dermatitis after years of repeated contact with wet concrete.